-- The e500 must only be used with medical oxygen. - Only use approved medical oxygen compressed gas cylinders. - Always begin use with a full oxygen cylinder. - Secure oxygen cylinders so they do not fall over. - Keep away from excessive heat to avoid the risk of explosion. - Do not grease or lubricate oxygen fittings, cylinder valves and pressure reducers, and do not handle with greasy hands to avoid the risk of fire. - Only open or close cylinder valves by hand or with the correct cylinder wrench.
+- o The e700 must only be used with medical oxygen. - o Only use approved medical oxygen compressed gas cylinders. - o Always begin use with a full oxygen cylinder. - Secure oxygen cylinders so they do not fall over. - Keep away from excessive heat to avoid the risk of explosion. - Do not grease or lubricate oxygen fittings, cylinder valves and pressure reducers, and do not handle with greasy hands to avoid the risk of fire. - Only open or close cylinder valves by hand or with the correct cylinder wrench.
 Open the valve slowly and fully.
 Do not use any other tools. - Do not smoke or work in areas where open flames are present.
-Oxygen supports combustion and exacerbates fires. - Only use a pressure reducer with an overpressure relief value to limit the delivery pressure in case of a regulator failure! - To avoid ventilator malfunction do not attach the ventilator to a flow control valve or flow meter.
+Oxygen supports combustion and exacerbates fires. - o Only use a pressure reducer with an overpressure relief valve to limit the delivery pressure in case of a regulator failure! - o To avoid ventilator malfunction do not attach the ventilator to a flow control valve or flow meter.